Too many people don’t know how to cook sprouts. If you’re one of them, here’s a sweet and savory recipe to get you started!

 MG insists that the reason Brussels sprouts aren’t more popular in this country is the way they are traditionally prepared.
 Brussels sprouts are packed with vitamin A and C, and have lots of healthy fiber.
 Plus, they are really cute to look at and photograph fabulously.
 Sadly, these spunky green babies have been maligned by the lack of recipes showcasing them as a compliment to other flavors as opposed to being the featured flavor in a dish.
 This recipe solves that problem by putting their cabbage-like earthy flavor up against the spicy smokiness of bacon and the sweet addictive flavor of figs.

 This was very first experimentation with Brussels sprouts in my entire life.
-Had it not been for tripping over this recipe at The Minimalist, I wouldn’t even have been inclined to pick them up at the store.
-But dare I did, and there they sat… in my refrigerator… for several days, until I had the guts to actually put this recipe to the test.
+They sat… in my refrigerator… for several days, until I had the guts to actually put this recipe to the test.
 It took three calls to MG to ask, “You like Brussels sprouts, riiiighht?,” and three rounds of him re-assuring me that yes… Brussels sprouts are delicious, are nutritious and have merely had their reputation unfairly marred by a lack inventiveness in preparation.

 Brussels Sprouts with Figs and Bacon